victorioussolutionsltd/short_urls/README.md

 - `originalUrl` - The original long URL
 - `shortCode` - Unique short code for the URL
 - `clicks` - Number of times the short URL was accessed
+- `expiresAt` - Timestamp when the short URL expires (null if no expiry)
 - `createdAt` - Timestamp when created
 - `updatedAt` - Timestamp when last updated